crabbypinchy/recipes/avacado_toast.md

 If it's breakfast time, start frying two eggs.

 Scoop avocado meat.
-Roughly chop it with a large knive and then smash with the knive side.
+Roughly chop it with a large knife and then smash with the knife side.

 Spread avocado on both pieces of garlic toast.